-- 5 Choose File→Publish Resource to iServer to publish the JAR file to the iServer.
-Select the server profile and the JAR file.
-The JAR file is stored in the Encyclopedia volume's Resource folder. - 6 Choose File→Publish Report to iServer to publish your BIRT report design to iServer. - 7 Run the report from Information Console or Management Console.
+- 5 Choose File→Publish→Publish to iServer to publish the report and the JAR file to the iServer. - 1 Select the server profile. - 2 Select Publish Report Designs, choose the report, and the folder on iServer where you want to copy the report. - 3 Select Publish Resources and choose the JAR file.
+The JAR file is stored in the Encyclopedia volume's Resource folder. - 6 Run the report from Information Console or Management Console.